Car crashes into Amtrak train, killing three

 CLICK HERE TO GET THE FOX NEWS APP

-The cause of the crash was not immediately known, but Amtrak spokeswoman Christina Leeds said local officials are investigating.
+The complete circumstances of the crash were not immediately known, but Amtrak spokeswoman Christina Leeds said local officials were investigating.

 The Associated Press contributed to this report.